If your computer turns off upon startup, here are a few troubleshooting tips to add to your checklist to tryout.

 A dead motherboard tends to present itself as a failed startup.
-The Power button (if equipped) with flash once and then immediately turn off.
+The Power button (if equipped) will flash once and then immediately turn off.
 Also, you will not hear the power supply unit (PSU) engage as well.
 To confirm the motherboard is dead, press the tab on the PSU while it is plugged in and see if it engages.
 If it does, you will need to swap the motherboard or invest in another computer that will accept the parts from your dead system and transfer over those useable parts.

 Power Supply Unit